MisanthropicBit/neotest-busted/README.md

 This can happen if you have `parametric_test_discovery = true`.
 In order to discover parametric (runtime-only) tests, `neotest-busted` runs a `busted` command to list the tests in a test file.
-If you have a syntax error in that file, busted cannot correctly parse the test.
+If you have a syntax error in that file, busted cannot correctly parse the test and the command fails.

 #### Q: Why do I keep getting "Encountered output line that could not be parsed" errors?

 As explained above, `neotest-busted` runs a `busted` command to list the tests in a test file.
-If you have a print statement or a function that prints output to the console in that file, those lines will appear in the output and `neotest-busted` will try to parse it and fail.
+If you have print statements in that file (not output from tests but e.g. bare `vim.print` statements), those lines will appear in the output and `neotest-busted` will try to parse it and fail.

 ## Inspiration